Series 405.8AR - Travel and Related Expenses

 3. Mileage Reimbursement – District employees and School Board members traveling in their personal vehicle on District 196 business may request reimbursement based on the Internal Revenue Service (IRS) standard mileage rate by completing the Employee Mileage Form located on the I-196 Employee Communications Network (http://staff.district196.org).
 The completed form must be printed and signed by the employee, authorized by the appropriate administrator and submitted to the Finance Department.
 The district will reimburse mileage in accordance with IRS Publication 463.

-3.1 Travel is reimbursable from the employee’s regular job location to the employee’s temporary work location.
+3.1 Travel is reimbursable from the employee’s regular job location to the employee’s temporary work location and from the temporary work location to the employee’s regular job location.
+An employee with two regular work locations may be reimbursed for travel between the work locations.

 3.3 Mileage reimbursement requests must be submitted within 60 days after the travel event for which reimbursement is sought.
 Except in extraordinary circumstances, reimbursement amounts for requests submitted after the 60-day period will be treated as taxable income, subject to income and employment taxes per IRS guidelines.